felixfbecker/PSKubectl/README.md

 ### Tests

 Tests are written in PowerShell with Pester and run against an actual test Kubernetes cluster, such as Minikube or Docker for Desktop.
-If you want to run them locally, make sure to set your kubectl context to a throw-away cluster, and set `$PSBoundParameterValues['*-Kube*:ApiEndPoint']` to point to that cluster.
+If you want to run them locally, make sure to set your kubectl context to a throw-away cluster.
 Then execute `Invoke-Pester ./Tests` to run the tests.